Estimated reading time: 8 minutes

 FAQs

-How do I discipline without yelling?
+How do I discipline a teenager without yelling?

-What’s a good consequence for lying?
+What’s a good consequence for lying in teenagers?

-Should I take the phone away?
+Should I take my teenager’s phone away as discipline?

 Terminology